OpenNTI/nti.nikola_chameleon/docs/index.rst

 .. include:: ../README.rst

-Once you have successfully installed the project, proceed to :doc:`narr`.
+Once you have successfully installed the project, proceed to :doc:`first_theme`.
+For a more complete understanding of how this package works, see :doc:`narr`.

 .. toctree::
    :maxdepth: 2

+   first_theme
    narr
    api
    changelog